neoarz/Countdown-App/README.md

 ## Usage

 1. **Launch the App**: Open the app on your iPhone.
-Ipad support will come soon
+Full iPad support will come soon
 2. **Receive Your Timer**: The app will assign you a random countdown.
 3. **Experience the Thrill**: Watch as the timer ticks down and feel the suspense.
 4. **Challenge Your Friends**: Share your timer and dare them to see what they get.